znzhao/flextree/README.md

 - **TreeNode**: Individual nodes with name, content, and parent-child relationships
 - **Tree**: Complete tree structure with operations for insertion, deletion, and modification
+- **FlexTreeUI**: Full-featured graphical user interface for interactive tree exploration and editing
+- **Copy Operations**: Shallow and deep copy functionality for nodes and trees
 - **JSON Serialization**: Save and load trees to/from JSON files
 - **Tree Visualization**: ASCII art tree drawing functionality
 - **Flexible Content**: Store any Python object as node content